 So – Here’s some reasons why Hosted VoIP may not be the ‘cheap’ option its presented as:

 Hosted VoIP is presented as cheap to set-up, due to the capital cost of phones and network hardware being wrapped-up in the monthly per-extension (“per-seat”) rental.
-This may appear to be the case; But, in most installs we see that Capital Expenditure over the first 12 months for a Hosted VoIP system is much the same as a project quote for outright purchase of an on-site IP-PBX solution.
+This may appear to be the case; But, in most installs we see that Capital Expenditure over the first 12 months for a Hosted VoIP system is much the same – if not more – as a project quote for outright purchase of an on-site IP-PBX solution.
 The big difference between the systems being that in subsequent years, the running costs of the IP-PBX will be orders of magnitude lower due to the low rental cost of SIP Trunk channels, and extremely competitive call tariffs – while with a hosted solution, you just keep on ‘buying’ that system year after year.

 Some Hosted VoIP system suppliers will not take your existing computer network into account, and will simply provide phones to plug into existing network switches and use your router to get to the Internet.
 This is ‘cheap’ because it removes any need to purchase networking hardware … But, when voice and data need to co-exist on a network, there does need to be some basic engineering done to accommodate that!
 If your network has not been engineered to support VoIP, then you risk poor call quality and loss of customers.
 This is an important consideration for both Hosted and on-premises VoIP systems.
 Other hosted VoIP suppliers may set up a second ‘separate’ network supporting your phones, and their Internet access.
 While this removes voice and data network issues, it also removes a lot of the cost benefits of being able to use a single large-bandwidth broadband service for Internet and telecom’s access, and takes away ‘computer integration’ [CTI] features allowing your phones to work with Company contacts databases and CRM systems.